 My work synthesizes the history of political and economic thought and contemporary democratic theory.
 My research interests also include liberalism, critical theory, the ethics and politics of technology, and feminist theory.
 My work has been published in the American Journal of Political Science and Political Theory.

-I'm a PhD candidate specializing in political theory at Georgetown University's Department of Government.
-My research interests include the history of political thought, liberalism, democratic theory, political ethics, the role of emotions in politics, and comparative political theory.
-In my dissertation, I examine the power dynamics of seeing and being seen, experiences central to our contemporary lives online and offline, by retrieving models of political spectatorship from thinkers such as Adam Smith, Jeremy Bentham, and Thomas Hobbes.
+In my current book project, I examine the power dynamics of seeing and being seen, experiences central to our lives online and off, by retrieving models of spectatorship and surveillance from the history of political thought.
 Being seen exposes us to the scrutiny of others, but it can also empower us, as those on the public stage influence what others see, think, and feel.
-While these philosophical figures lived centuries ago, their insights resonate with questions of accountability, security, and privacy that twenty-first century technology renders newly urgent.
+While the philosophical figures I study lived centuries ago, their works illuminate questions concerning accountability, inequality, and privacy that twenty-first century technology renders newly urgent.

 I earned my PhD from Georgetown University's Department of Government in 2019.
 I also have a BA in International Relations from Tufts University, where I minored in Film Studies and Russian Language.
 I'm a Jersey girl, photographer, and Simpsons fan (seasons 1-10).